VoIP Checklist from sandman.com

 Has a similar problem as noted above with Automated Attendants with disconnecting when the person is done paging (without a loud busy signal or whatever coming over the speakers for a while).

 Some analog VoIP devices will only ring a single phone.
 The real phone company provides 5 REN worth of ringing.
 Most VoIP devices provide less.
 Many provide under 75VAC, which is the minimum a phone company is supposed to supply (VoIP companies aren't really phone companies - even though they claim to be, so they don't have to adhere to any standards).
-A Ring Voltage Booster is available.
+Our Ring Voltage Booster can help solve ringing issues.

 Test it before you commit.
 Test it at different times of the day, and with different loads on your own network.
-Even if it sounds good to you, call many people and ask them how you sound.
+Even if it sounds good to you, make several test calls to different people and ask them how you sound.
 The VoIP providers think if the other party sounds good to you, you'll think their service is great.
 In reality, you may sound garbled to the other party and it may be at a low volume.
 Where you put the VoIP device on your network may make a difference.

 A phone that connects with a USB or sound card connection (screen phone) will be very dependent on what you're doing on that particular PC.
 It would be best to do nothing while you're on a call going through a PC.